 - Note 3 Going concern basis of accounting

-- Note 16 Inventories
+- Note 9 Impairment of non-current assets

 - Note 22 Royalty liability

 3. Significant accounting policies

 The accounting policies set out below and in the related notes, have been applied consistently to all periods presented in these consolidated financial statements and consistently throughout the Group.